RedhawkSDR/redhawksdr.github.io/content/manual/appendices/fei.md

 The primary RX_DIGITIZER_CHANNELIZER allocation does not put out wideband digital data by default.
 These are optional ports, and each may or may not be present on each device.
 {{% /notice %}}

+### RX_SCANNER_CHANNELIZER Tuner

+The RX_SCANNER_CHANNELIZER tuner is an RX_DIGITIZER that also has a scanning capability (usually a built-in hardware capability).

+RX_SCANNER_CHANNELIZER can follow a scan plan.
+This plan can be a list of discrete frequencies to dwell on, or it can be a regular pattern that is followed.

+The transition between frequencies can be controlled by time or number of samples generated.

+{{% notice note %}}
+The primary RX_SCANNER_CHANNELIZER allocation does not stand on its own.
+A FRONTEND::scanner_allocation allocation must be accompanied by a FRONTEND::tuner_allocation accompanied on the same allocateCapacity call.
+{{% /notice %}}

 ### TX Tuner

 Although the exact functionality of the TX tuner is not yet defined, it is reserved for transmitter devices.